rohangawade/Shorteest_Route_Challenge/README.md

 # Shortest_Route_Challenge
-Finding shortest route to cover all the kiosk centers of the company.
+Finding shortest route to cover all the kiosk centers of the company for the two drivers
 <ul>
 <li>
 Used greedy approach to find the shortest route.